CBIIT/CancerDataServices-SubmissionValidationR/README.md

 # CancerDataServices-SubmissionValidationR
 Tool for validating the Cancer Data Service's (CDS) Metadata Template in R

-This R Script takes a data file that is formatted to the submission template for CDS v1.3.1 as input.
+This R Script takes a data file that is formatted to the [submission template for CDS](https://github.com/CBIIT/cds-model/tree/main/metadata-manifest) as input.
 It will output a file that describes whether sections of the Metadata table PASS, ERROR or WARNING on the checks.

-To run the script on a CDS v1.3.1 template, run the following command in a terminal where R is installed for help.
+To run the script on a CDS template, run the following command in a terminal where R is installed for help.

 ```
 Rscript --vanilla CDS-Submission_ValidationR.R --help